rkaunismaa/NLP4HTML/README.md

 Tweaking some issues with newegg scrapy code ...

 Ok ... it's working now, but the list is out of order.
 I can live with that.
 I just need it to scrape the correct data.

+Wrote a simple python file to fix the order problem.
+It's bloody ridiculous how much more useful is the response from ChatGPT than what I get back with a search engine!

+OK ... now running under a newer docker container, based off the latest image ...

+docker pull huggingface/transformers-pytorch-gpu

+This new container has been given the name hfpt_June21 ... fuck me ... that really should be July21 ... meh ...